 Though skinny teas come in a variety of forms, colors, and flavors, it’s typically a mixture of plant-based, caffeinated ingredients that claim to offer cleansing or weight loss benefits.
 The teas are often marketed as holistic and natural, bringing a detoxing boost to your daily routine.

-How do you prepare skinny teas?
+How do you it?

 A teatox blend is steeped in hot water like any other tea.
 Depending on the brand, there may be specific steeping instructions to prevent oversaturating your water with potent herbs.